Five Ways to Get Creative with Removable Wallpaper

 Pro Tip: Some refrigerators are boxy in shape, while others have curved edges.
 Depending on the shape, it may be easier to wallpaper just the front of the fridge as opposed to the whole thing-but according to Rees, both options work well.
 To create a smooth surface, unscrew and remove the fridge handle before wallpapering.

 Wallpapering the back portion of a pantry or china cabinet allows for a refreshing pop of color or print each time you open it.
 And if the front door of the cabinet is glass, a bit of that color will come through even when closed.
 For someone with a minimalist aesthetic, cabinet wallpapering is a subtle way to incorporate color into a room without shifting the existing scheme.

 Pro Tip: "So many people fall in love with a design," says Rees, "and then they're like, 'I couldn't put that in my house because it's too bright or too girly or I'd get sick of it.'
 But inside a cabinet, you want that bold surprise."
 It's a small change, but one your guests will notice and appreciate.
 "Those little moments," she says, "are what make a house a home."

 Give Trays a New Life

-Covering the bottom of serving trays in different patterns can give them new life as decorative touches in a dining-table spread -- a fun twist for the holidays.
-“You don’t need to go for red and green or silver and blue,” Rees says, “but you might choose a hunter green and decorate with cranberries.
-Either way, it's an easy way to add visual interest to a table or bar setup.”
+Covering the bottom of serving trays in different patterns can give them new life as decorative touches to the dining table-a fun twist for the holidays.
+"You don't need to go for red and green or silver and blue," Rees says, "but you might choose a hunter green and decorate with cranberries.
+Either way, it's an easy way to add visual interest to a table or bar setup."